 One of Tintern Grammar’s unique assets is ‘Tinternwood’, a working farm, set on 14 acres at the Ringwood East campus.

-Overseen by a qualified Farm Manager, our on-site farm houses chickens, geese, sheep and well-trained, friendly farm dogs.
+Overseen by a qualified Farm Manager, our on-site farm houses sheep, ducks, chickens, rabbits, goats and alpacas.

 Study at the farm is an integral part of academic life for all Tintern Grammar students, from our Early Learning Centre to Senior College.